-The veteran Welshman has stressed that the United defender was lucky to escape the incident without serious injury and has called on steps to be taken to prevent it being repeatedManchester United midfielder Ryan Giggs has condemed the actions of a Manchester City fan who threw a coin at teammate Rio Ferdinand.
+The 39 year-old believes that his team-mate was lucky to escape the incident without serious injury and has called on steps to be taken to prevent it being repeatedManchester United midfielder Ryan Giggs has condemed the actions of a Manchester City fan who threw a coin at team-mate Rio Ferdinand.

-The incident occurred at the end of a frantic Manchester Derby, when Ferdinand was struck just above the eye by a coin thrown from a supporter in the City end moments after Robin van Persie's last-gasp winner to hand Sir Alex Ferguson's side a dramatic 3-2 victory.
+The incident occurred at the end of a frantic Manchester derby after Ferdinand was struck just above the eye by a coin thrown from supporter in the City end moments after Robin van Persie's last-gasp winner to hand Sir Alex Ferguson's side a dramatic 3-2 victory.

-Despite a total of nine people being charged after the game at the Etihad Stadium, though, the fan responsible for injuring Ferdinand has yet to be identified by the police, and Giggs has also called for action to be taken to prevent anything similar happening in the future.
+Despite a total of nine people being charged after the game at the Etihad Stadium, though, the fan responsible for injuring Ferdinand has yet to be identified by the police and the 39-year-old has also called for action to be taken to prevent anything similar happening in the future.